About Colin

 I will not disclose anything said to me in a private session to the other party nor will I disclose anything said during the process to anyone else.
 As mediator I cannot be called as a witness in any subsequent litigation nor will I disclose any notes made during the process.

 Not if you do not wish to.
 A face-to-face mediation usually stands a better chance of success but you must feel comfortable.
-Mediation can take place online via applications such as Zoom or Teams or even by telephone.
+I can conduct a mediation online, via applications such as Zoom or Teams, or even by telephone.

 No, attendance is voluntary and you are free to leave at any stage.
 I consider all aspects of the dispute and will do my best to ensure that the parties are on a level playing field.
 This may include considerations such as the location, the size and shape of the room, the position of chairs and the use of short breaks or even separate rooms.
 I may try to persuade you to stay and continue the process but it is entirely your decision.